open-concord/standards/ui.md

 {
-    [string] "l": <optional> hash of last block in record (to allow for UI message caching) [int] "i": <conditional: l> amount of messages from 'l' (-1 signifies to end of chain) "r": range of messages, backward from blockchain end - [start, end] (-1 signifies all) }
+    [string] "l": <optional> hash of last block in record (to allow for UI message caching) [int] "i": <conditional: l> amount of messages from 'l' (-1 signifies to end of chain) [int[2]] "r": range of messages, backward from blockchain end - [start, end] (-1 signifies all) }
 ```

-We also need to discriminate by intraserver message type:
+We also need to discriminate by intraserver message type in queries:

 ```
 {
-    [string] "imt": "p" for plain messages, "m" for member changes, "r" for role changes, "s" for settings changes }
+    [char] "imt": "p" for plain messages, "m" for member changes, "r" for role changes, "s" for settings changes }
 ```
-For changes to user data, a number of fields are available (all fields are optional)
+For user addition, no data is needed if the user is to be generated.
+However, if the user is to be set, the following is required:

 ```
 {
-    "servkeys": [array of {
-        "s": server tripcode,
-        "k": new key
-    }],
+    [object] "pub_keys": {
+        [string] "sig_pubk": DSA public key,
+        [string] "enc_pubk": RSA public key
+    },
+    [object] "pri_keys": {
-    "sigkey": new DSA private key,
+        [string] "sig_prik": DSA private key,
-    "enckey": new RSA private key
+        [string] "enc_prik": RSA private key
     }
+}
 ```

-For keygen, simply key type suffices (in fact, only this is required):
+User modification just covers the addition of server AES keys, so it has the following data:

 ```
 {
-    "kt": key type ("RSA", "DSA", or "AES")
+    [object] "serv_keys": {
+        Map: server tripcode -> server AES key
     }
+}
 ```

+Misc.
+Utilities have only a single necessary field, Utility Type (ut).

-For convenience, AES encryption/decryption can also be requested.
-The **full** format for such, with no other fields needed, is below:
+AES encryption/decryption can be requested:

 ```
 {
-    "t": "e",
+    "ut": "e",
     "aes_key": AES key, as generated with keygen, "direction": 0 for encryption, 1 for decryption, "plain": plaintext (if encrypting),